Vartman/puneet-gupta/src/pages/portfolio/index.md

 ---
-title: Portfolio
+title: Messages
-subtitle: This is an optional subtitle for the portfolio page.
+subtitle: What people have to say about you
 layout_style: mosaic
 menus:
   main:
     title: Portfolio
     weight: 2
 template: portfolio

 ---